-All students, regardless of track, are to successfully complete the 42 graduate credit Midwifery program core curricula.
+All students, regardless of track, are required to successfully complete the 42 graduate credit Midwifery program core curricula.

-Note: As of 2011, all new midwives are required to have a graduate degree in Midwifery or a related field.
-Therefore, any student entering the program without a related master's degree will be required to enroll in the master's track.
+Note: As of 2011, the American Midwifery Certification Board (AMCB) has required a graduate degree in midwifery or a related field to take its national certification exam.
+Therefore, any student entering the program without a related Master's degree will be required to enroll in the Master's track.